ShoCremers/DL_project/docs/README.md

 time_increment = time/10`
 ```

-Add info about Normalisation here
+-Add info about Normalisation here

 Since the predictions have to take place at 12pm each day, a sliding window approach with a configurable sequence length (36 in below code snippet) was used.
 Hence, the training samples (X,Y) to the network have the below form:
 X: [Weather and Price at t=12:00, Weather and Price at t=11:00, Weather and Price at t=10:00,.....
 Weather and Price at t=00:00 (the previous day)]
 Y: [Price at t=13:00, Price at Price at t=14:00,.......Price at t=12:00 (the next day)]